FRP is my long term hobby project of Football Result Prediction.

 Over the next several years I still got a few wins a year, though nothing big enough to retire on however it was still just the enjoyment of my programming and not the enjoyment of gambling.

-Instead of collecting the football data on my home PC I use my custom server.
+Instead of collecting the football data on my home PC I use my custom web server.

 I am constantly redeveloping my ideas and hope to write some location algorithms to calculate team distance travel, a full blown ratings system and also a few other ideas as well.